<< Go Back up to Atmospherics Theatres Main Page

 Detailed Information

-The Paramount Theatre was built by local businessman and philanthropist Horace O. Wooten, for the exhibition of first-run movies and stage shows.
+The Paramount Theatre was built by local businessman and philanthropist Horace O. Wooten for the exhibition of first-run movies and stage shows.
 Wooten believed that Abilene should be more than a bustling cattle and railroad town, and that any fine city needed a fine cultural life.
+A theatre would neatly complement the 18-story hotel he had built in 1930 next door to the site where he would end up building the new theatre.

 Wooten had established his grain business in Abilene in the late 1800s, from which he began to build his fortune establishing a grocery company which was invaluable to the newly-developing community and the West Texas area.
 Wooten’s business interests were diverse, including farming, ranching, and a railroad business.
 He was instrumental in the establishment of Abilene’s McMurry College (now McMurry University Link opens in new window) and was the first president of the college’s Board of Trustees.